Darkomen78/Fusioninventory/README.md

 • Build_Fusioninventory_OSX_Flavor.sh

+1. Copy script in a folder on your "build machine"
-Launch and follow script instructions.
+2. Launch terminal and type : `cd path_of_the_folder`
+3. then type `sudo ./Build_FusionInventory_OSX_Flavor.sh`
+4. Follow script instructions and wait a little

 Major step :